ovh/docs/pages/platform/databases/redis_08_vrack/guide.en-au.md

 ![Redis database ready](images/redis_08_vrack_20.png){.thumbnail}

 That's it!
-Your managed Redis database is ready to be accessed with the vrack virtual network.
+Your managed Redis database is ready to be accessed within the vRack virtual network.

-### Create another instance to the vrack
+### Adding another instance to the vRack

-The database is now connected to the virtual network, we can use it from any component that is connected to the same vrack.
+The database is now connected to the virtual network, we can use it from any component that is connected to the same vRack.

-If you want to test the access from an existing instance, read this tutorial to connect it to the vrack: [Configuring vRack for Public Cloud](https://docs.ovh.com/au/en/public-cloud/public-cloud-vrack/#in-case-of-an-existing-instance_2).
+If you want to test the access from an existing instance, read this tutorial to connect it to the vRack: [Configuring vRack for Public Cloud](https://docs.ovh.com/au/en/public-cloud/public-cloud-vrack/#in-case-of-an-existing-instance_2).

 For this tutorial, create a new instance by following the next steps.